GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-08.md

 When we assign variables, pass parameters, and return values from functions, if the data structure involved hasn't implemented the `Copy` trait, the ownership of the value is transferred by default using *Move semantics*.
 Once the ownership is transferred, the original variable can no longer access the data.
 However, if the data structure has implemented the `Copy` trait, *Copy semantics* will automatically be used to make a copy of the value, and the original variable will still be able to access the data.

 Although single ownership solves the problem of arbitrary sharing of values that occurs in other languages, it also introduces some inconveniences.
-In the previous lesson, we mentioned: **what if you don't want to transfer the ownership of a value, but also can't use *Copy semantics* because the data structure doesn't implement the `Copy` trait?** In that case, you can *borrow* the data, which is the topic of this lesson: Borrow semantics.
+In the previous article, we mentioned: **what if you don't want to transfer the ownership of a value, but also can't use *Copy semantics* because the data structure doesn't implement the `Copy` trait?** In that case, you can *borrow* the data, which is the topic of this lesson: Borrow semantics.

 ## Borrow Semantics